-PO 349 - The Nature of Politics
+PO 349 - The Character of Political Life

-Aristotle tells us that "Man is by nature a political animal," but what does this mean, and what is the nature of politics?
-The nature of politics involves the distribution of power in complex communities for the purpose of securing interests and honors.
+Aristotle tells us that "Man is by nature a political animal," but what does this mean, and what is the character of politics?
+Politics involves the distribution of power in complex communities for the purpose of securing interests and honors.
 The distribution of power requires a justification of power or authority - in other words, a regime's account of justice.
 Looked at in this way we can see that a number of themes emerge: the enduring problem of faction, and the distinction of public and private goods; the shaping of a "public" and the ordering of a regime; the empowerment - and disempowerment - of reason in public life; the relationship between justice and power; the interaction of nature and convention in politics.
 The texts include works by Aristotle, Xenophon, Montesquieu, Shakespeare and Machiavelli.
 (Formerly PO 207)